iaakash47/Barrel_shifter/README.md

 - Once every step is followed perfectly open the Netlist that is generated and make the necessary changes to add the Sky130 models
 - The Netlist generated initially is as shown below and replace the components with skywater130nm cells

+* Now Run the circuit with ngspice.

+To Run the ckt using ngspice:
+1. Replace with sky130nm cells and save this .cir file.
+2. Paste the .cir file in gedit document where the sky130_fd_pr folder is present
+3. To Run the ngspice waveform,save the .cir file and replace with filename.spice
+4. Open Terminal in the saved Directory
+5. And run the following command(ngspice filename.spice)
+- For reference to download the tools and get an exposure to simulation using eSim, ngspice and Sky130, you may want to check the course : [Link](https://www.udemy.com/share/104Ie63@EAkZWPY9P8VxMdqx7DK4NzA2SwmLzfA1pfjL_MLTmkTV9O283uXSWpJkSSNIPjmKmA==/)

 # Netlist